ralphjsmit/filament/packages/tables/docs/04-actions.md

 ## Bulk actions

 Tables also support "bulk actions".
 These can be used when the user selects rows in the table.
 Traditionally, when rows are selected, a "bulk actions" button appears in the top left corner of the table.
 When the user clicks this button, they are presented with a dropdown menu of actions to choose from.
-You can put them in the `$table->bulkActions()` method:
+You can put them in the `$table->toolbarActions()` method:

 ```php
 use Filament\Tables\Table;